OSGeo/OSGeoLive-doc/en/overview/gpsprune_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `GpsPrune <http://gpsprune.activityworkshop.net/>`_ is a tool for viewing,
 editing and converting coordinate data from GPS systems.
-It uses OpenStreetMap
+It uses :doc:`OpenStreetMap <osm_dataset_overview>`
 imagery to show recorded tracks and waypoints, and provides a variety of tools
 to let you edit, crop and prune the data points.
 It also has functions for
 correlating photos and audio files to the coordinates using the file timestamps.